 In the final report on the 192nd Tank Battalion prepared by 1st Lt Jacques Merrifield of the 192nd.
 Miles Weech’s date of death is given as February 5, 1942, which was confirmed by the journal kept by Captain Fred Bruni of the 192nd.
 The Twin Falls Times-News reported his death on February 23, 1942, and gave it as February 6, 1942, but it was not officially confirmed until May 11, 1942.
 The burial card for his headstone also gives February 6th as his date of death.

 “MR W WEECH

 “THE SECRETARY OF WAR DESIRES ME TO EXPRESS HIS DEEPEST REGRET THAT YOUR SON PVT MILES E WEECH WAS KILLED IN ACTION IN DEFENSE OF HIS COUNTRY ON 6 FEBRUARY IN PHILIPPINE ISLANDS.
 LETTER FOLLOWS

 “ADAMS THE ADJUTANT GENERAL”

 After the war, the U.S. Army Remains Recovery team exhumed Miles’ remains from the grave in 1946.
 For whatever reason, the team stated the remains could not be positively identified.
-Miles Weech was buried as an “Unknown” at the Punch Bowl in Hawaii.
-His name appears on the Tablets of the Missing at the American Military Cemetery at Manila.
+Pvt.
+Miles E. Weech was buried as an “Unknown” at the Punch Bowl in Hawaii.
+His name appears on the Walls of the Missing at the American Military Cemetery in Manila.
 His family had a memorial headstone placed at the Hagerman Cemetery in Hagerman, Idaho, in 1967.